jaiveersingh1/cs170-project/README.md

 Continue now by opening your terminal in the project directory.
 To run the solver properly, you will need to make sure that you have downloaded all the modules used in the code.
 To do so, run the command `pip install -r requirements.txt`.

 ### `cp models/models_baseline.sqlite models.sqlite`
 Create a local version of the baseline SQLite table used to keep track of optimality and cost across all input files.
-This table will self-update by the solver as it runs through all the provided inputs.
+This table will self-update itself as the solver runs through all the provided inputs.

 ### `python3 solver.py --all input_dir output_dir`
 At last, the moment of truth!
 To run the solver, run the command `python3 solver.py --all input_dir output_dir`, where `input_dir` is the directory where the inputs are to be fetched from (to run all inputs, you may opt to use the directory `batches/inputs/` as `input_dir`) and `output_dir` is the directory where you would like output files to be stored.
 If you wish to set other parameters, please choose them from among the following choices: